nchlswhttkr/advent-of-code/README.md

 ![Animation of Pokemon celebrating together](https://media.giphy.com/media/MhHXeM4SpKrpC/source.gif)

-PS - _Nicholas, how did you get this email?
-If I haven't asked you directly, I probably got it from your website, LinkedIn, GitHub or from your Git commit history - asking everyone via IM can get a bit chaotic!_
+PS - Nicholas, how did you get this email?
+If I haven't asked you directly, I probably got it from your website, LinkedIn, GitHub or from your Git commit history - asking everyone via IM got a bit too chaotic!

 PPS - _#SponsorsedPost If you like podcasts, you may be interested in [Zappcast](https://zappcast.com/), a soon-to-launch tech/coding podcast from several of my friends in Monash CS!_